Versatile outdoor & safari trousers, shorts, & zip-offs

 - If you prefer to wear stand-alone safari trousers and safari shorts, then make sure you work out the duration of the activity you are going on and wear either trousers or the shorts depending on the weather.
 There is no use starting off warm when its cold in the morning only to sweat in the heat later on in the day.
 Another option if you prefer separate safari trousers and safari shorts would be to take shorts or trousers with you on each safari activity in a satchel or daypack and change while on the activity.

 - The ideal safari trousers and shorts should offer you a good level of safari style with built in functionality.
-They should also be lightweight, strong, provide a high level of sun protection (SPF50+ is best), and have an insect protection finish.
+They should also be lightweight, strong, provide a high level of sun protection (SPF50+ is best), and have an anti-insect finish.
 Wicking is less important from a sweat point of view as your legs don't sweat as much as your upper body, but still consider wicking as an important feature to ensure that, should your trousers get wet from the rain or a water-based activity - or even just the morning dew while walking - that they dry very quickly.

 - While your lower body does not feel the heat as much as your upper body, always consider safari trousers which are made from man-made fibres (such as polyamide) over those made from natural fibres (such as cotton).
 Safari trousers and safari shorts made from man-made fibres will also crease less and dry faster when you wash them on your safari and travels.

 Number of men's, women's, and kid's safari trousers and safari shorts to pack for your safari: